2035 Amtrak Connect US Map, Interstate High Speed Rail Funding

 The Interstate High-Speed Rail System We Need

 Based on my High-Speed Rail training at Mineta Transportation Institute and insights from TheTransportPolitic, PedestrianObservations, and America 2050 Research Framework, and attending HSR, Commuter Rail & Metro Rail public hearings, I learned how to identify viable routes that maximize Benefits over Costs.
-We have better alternatives than highway widening and new airport runways that increase flight paths over residential areas.

 In my opinion, the U.S. High-Speed Rail Association and High-Speed Rail Alliance have the best Vision Maps based on sound transportation planning principles.